rosjat/linux_sgio/README.md

 License
 =======
-Python-scsi is distributed under LGPLv2.1
+linux-sgio is distributed under LGPLv2.1
 Please see the LICENSE file for the full license text.